Getting Around Micronesia: An Honest Overview Transportation in Micronesia is fundamentally different from continental destinations — this is 607 islands scattered across 2.6 million square kilometers of Pacific Ocean. **Inter-island travel means flying, period.** United Airlines operates the island

 Quick Transportation Tips

-Inter-island flights are the primary transportation method between Micronesian states - book in advance as schedules are limited
+Inter-island flights are the primary transportation method between Micronesian states - book with United Airlines or local carriers well in advance

-Rental cars require an international driving permit or temporary local license in most states
+Rental cars require an international driving permit in most Micronesian states - obtain this before departure

-Boat services between islands operate on irregular schedules - confirm departure times locally upon arrival
+Boat services between nearby islands can be irregular - always verify current schedules locally upon arrival

 Book Transportation